-Given all of Labconco’s different fume hood models, you may be asking yourself, “which one is right for me?”
-Here is a breakdown to illustrate the strengths of each model and help you with your decision!
+Given Labconco’s wide variety of fume hoods, how do you know which one is right for you?
+Here's a guide to illustrate the strengths of each model and help you make the right decision.

 The Protector Premier Fume Hood uses Labconco’s unique tried-and-true fiberglass fume hood liner technology.
 With no seams to collect damaging, corrosive chemical vapor condensation, a wide range of chemicals can be used in this hood.
 The Protector Premier’s liner also allows for easy clean up, since it has a smooth gel coating and no baffle slots.
 The Premier meets SEFA’s definition of a High Performance hood (passes ASHRAE 110 containment tests at a face velocity of 60 fpm with the sash fully open at 28 inches).
 Use the Fume Hood Configurator to explore the options.

 The Protector XStream is the leader in energy savings and performance.
 If having the lowest volumetric flow (Cubic Feet per Minute, or CFM) required for containment is important to you, you’ve found it.
 Using the lowest CFM in the industry translates to far less of your costly heated or conditioned air venting out of the laboratory.
 The XStream has been challenged well beyond the SEFA definition of a High Performance hood to perform safely at as low as 40 feet per minute (fpm) face velocity (compared to the industry standard 100 fpm).
 It passed a third party ASHRAE 110 test with an average of 0.00 ppm of tracer gas detected, at a face velocity of 40 fpm with the sash fully open (28 inches)!
 Its panelized fiberglass liner will hold up well with general chemistry use.
 If you need a fume hood that contains at the lowest airflows, this is it!